 Implement a change in a contract

 In this article, you will find an explanation on how to change or end a contract.
 A contractual change occurs: an employee works less hours, gets a different schedule or employment, or stops working for the company entirely.
 These situations bring forth changes which have to be entered into the system.
 Most of the time, this influences the leave balance.

 Attention!
-If you should ever need to change a contract, you should always add a new contract rule instead of editing or deleting one! – When you change a contract rule, the change will influence the entire period for which the contract rule applies.
+If you should ever need to change a contract, you should always add a new contract rule instead of editing or deleting one! – When you change of edit a contract rule, the change will influence the entire period for which the contract rule applies.
 This could then also have a retroactive effect if the contract rule started in the past!
 In this case click on the pencil of the contract rule you would like to change.

 When you use new contract rules, you create a timeline for employees which preserves history and keeps the balance accurate.

 Change a contract